Sega Super Circuit

 ¥? ?

-Sega Super Circuit (セガスーパーサーキット) is a large attraction developed by Sega.
-Based on Mach Vision, a previous joint venture from 1987 which appeared at Communication Carnival Yume Koujou '87, the attraction was developed by personnel who would later become part of AM4 and AM5.[2]
+Sega Super Circuit (セガスーパーサーキット) is a large attraction developed by Sega Enterprises, Ltd. Based on Mach Vision, a previous joint venture from 1987 which appeared at Communication Carnival Yume Koujou '87, the attraction was developed by personnel who would later become part of AM4 and AM5.[2]
 Sega Super Circuit was released at only a select few events and amusement centers that Sega had a hand in during the late 1980s and early 1990s, serving as a precursor to their later work on other large-scale interactive projects as part of the En-Joint and Amusement Theme Park facility concepts.[3]

 Gameplay